evangelosmeklis/Energy-Data-Handling-Application/README.md

 # :book: Contents

 This repository contains the files for the semester assignment for the Software Engineering Course of the ECE School in NTUA.
+It comprises of an API and a CLI.

 # :pencil: Authors